phthom/cp4m21/1-import.md

 Once you are connected, check your remote cluster is up and running:

 ```bash

 kubectl get nodes
 NAME             STATUS   ROLES                                 AGE   VERSION
 161.156.96.200   Ready    etcd,management,master,proxy,worker   68m   v1.13.9+icp
 ```

 This remote cluster is a All in One Cluster (only one VM running master and worker).

+If you are not connected, use `./connect.sh`to re-connect to the local cluster.

 Now paste the curl command that you got from the IMPORT process (as an example):